Ukrainiane-panda/Landing-page-MyBike/README.md

-# The MyBike project 🚴‍♂️
+# The UrbanRide project 🚴‍♂️

 [DEMO LINK](https://ukrainiane-panda.github.io/Landing-page-MyBike) 🌟

-The MyBike landing page is designed for seamless movement both in the physical world and online.
+The UrbanRide landing page is designed for seamless movement both in the physical world and online.
 During development, I focused on these aspects:

 ### Clear Structure 🧩:
 - Established a solid structure and framework using HTML (HyperText Markup Language) with inspiration from the stylish design [Figma Design](https://www.figma.com/file/NZQAIydtHo5QkINyGLHNcq/BIKE-New-Version?node-id=0%3A1).